TheTechWiz5305/TheTechWiz5305/README.md

 ## About Me
 I'm a Unity XR Developer, C# Programmer, and cat-lover.<br><br>
 I daily drive both Windows and macOS for Desktop, and I'm an Android-lover for mobile.<br>
-I also have a laptop that has Arch Linux, just to mess around on.
+I also have a laptop that has Arch Linux, just to mess around on.<br>
 I'm addicted to cell towers for some reason.

 [![GitHub Streak](https://streak-stats.demolab.com?user=TheTechWiz5305&theme=dark&date_format=M%20j%5B%2C%20Y%5D)](https://git.io/streak-stats)